-- Storing, bending, splicing, and cutting rebar must be done properly.
+- 6. Storing, bending, splicing, and cutting rebar must be done properly.
 [Spec.
-415-3 thru 4] - Rebar placing, tying and support concerns: placement tolerances, securing and lapping of splices, mortar block composition and fastening.
-If form bottom is 12 feet or less above mean high water and environment is extremely aggressive, use of metal chairs or bolsters in contact with forms is not permitted.
+415-3 thru 4] - 7.
+Rebar placing, tying and support concerns: placement tolerances, securing and lapping of splices, mortar block composition and fastening.
+If the environment is extremely aggressive, use of metal chairs or bolsters in contact with removable forms or floor surfaces is not permitted.
 [Spec.
 415-5] - 8.
 Footing rebars: use double strand single tie at all perimeter intersections and at every other interior intersection.
 [Spec.
 415-5] - 9.
 Column hoops shall be tied to the vertical bars at every intersection by a cross or figure 8 ties.
 [Spec.
 415-5] - 10.
 Wall rebars shall be tied with a cross or figure 8 tie at all perimeter intersections and at a minimum, every third interior intersection.
 [Spec.
 415-5] - 11.
-Beam and cap rebars: Heavy beam bolsters must be used for bottom and top mats of rebars and spacing and positioning is critical.
+Beam and cap rebars: Heavy beam bolsters or concrete blocks must be used for bottom and top mats of rebars and spacing and positioning is critical.
 Tying shall be double strand single ties at all intersections.
 [Spec.
 415-5]

 12. Traffic railing rebars must be free of hardened concrete, curing compound and other foreign matter; utility conduits and embedments separated from rebar, and utility conduit slip joints and junction boxes properly installed.
 [Spec.
-415-3 and Good Practice]
+415, 521 and Good Practice]